brettbar/portfolio/src/content/bio/bio.md

 - Bill Hewlett and Dave Packard

 ## What I enjoy
-- Being outside, hiking, and fishing around beautiful North Idaho.
+- Being outside, hiking, and fishing.
 - Reading/learning about History, specifically Ancient and Medieval.
 - Hanging out with friends and family.
 - Working on side [projects](/projects).